It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 - And no stimulants before bed – cigarettes, alcohol, even food can be key triggers for wakefulness.
 If you must consume any of the above at night, ensure you are finished at least an hour before bed.

 - No evening coffee – nearly everybody requires caffeine to start their day.
 Well, after 2 pm, cut it out!
-As harmless as you think that soda may be with lunch, or that after-dinner cappuccino, the effects will keep you wide awake
+As harmless as you think that soda could be with lunch, or that after-dinner cappuccino, the effects will keep you wide awake

 - Make your bedroom conducive to sleep – make sure lights (including devices and computers) are off, window coverings are closed, the temperature is comfortable and curious pets are kept out

-- Stay active – exercise promotes continuous sleep, but some of us might be working out to the detriment of our sleep schedule.
+- Stay active – Exercise promotes continuous sleep, but some of us might be working out to the detriment of our sleep schedule.
 Avoid excessive physical activity before bedtime as the resulting endorphins, while pleasing, can interfere with your ability to naturally fall asleep

 If you would like some help getting back into shape, book in for an appointment with us today!